Lover (Taylor Swift song): Commercial performance

 In the United States, "Lover" debuted atop the Hot Digital Songs chart with 35,000 digital copies sold first-week, giving Swift her 18th chart topper and extending her record as the artist with the most Hot Digital Songs number-one songs.
 On the Billboard Hot 100 chart dated August 31, 2019, it debuted at number 19.
 After its music video was released, the song rose to number 10 on the next charting week, becoming Lover's third top-10 single and Swift's 25th top-10 chart entry.
 It spent a total of 22 weeks on the Hot 100.
-On Billboard's airplay charts, the single peaked at numbers six on Adult Top 40, 10 on Adult Contemporary, and 16 on Mainstream Top 40.
+On Billboard's airplay charts, the single peaked at numbers 6 on Adult Pop Songs, 10 on Adult Contemporary, and 16 on Pop Songs.
 The Recording Industry Association of America, in October 2020, certified "Lover" double platinum for surpassing two million units based on sales and streaming.

-"Lover" peaked within the top 20 on singles charts of other English-speaking countries, reaching number three in both Australia and New Zealand, number seven in Canada, number nine in Ireland, number 12 in Scotland, and number 14 in the United Kingdom.
-The single was certified platinum by the British Phonographic Industry, double platinum by the Australian Recording Industry Association, and triple platinum by Music Canada.
-In other countries, "Lover" reached number 14 on Poland's airplay chart and was certified platinum by the Polish Society of the Phonographic Industry; it also reached the top five in Lebanon and Singapore, and top 20 in Lithuania, Latvia, and Estonia, and was certified platinum by the Associação Fonográfica Portuguesa in Portugal.
+"Lover" peaked within the top 20 on singles charts of other English-speaking countries, reaching number three in both Australia and New Zealand, number seven in Canada, number nine in Ireland, and number 14 in the United Kingdom.
+The single has been certified double platinum by the British Phonographic Industry, triple platinum by Music Canada, four-times platinum by Recorded Music NZ, and eight-times platinum by the Australian Recording Industry Association.
+In other markets, the song reached the top five on charts in Lebanon and Singapore and top 20 in Lithuania, Latvia, and Estonia; it has been certified diamond in Brazil and platinum in Austria, Denmark, Italy, Poland, Portugal, and Spain.